-Retirement Line agreed a sponsorship deal with The City of Peterborough Tennis Club, working together to encourage local people of all age groups to take up, or get back into this great sport.
-The money will assist the club in their delivery of new coaching activities through subsidised blocks of coaching and free taster lessons at the club and in local schools; including new ‘Rusty Rackets’ courses to encourage seniors who previously played tennis to pick up their rackets again.
+Retirement Line agreed a sponsorship deal with The City of Peterborough Tennis Club, working together to encourage local people of all age groups to take up, or get back into this popular sport.
+Our donation of £1,000 will assist the club in developing and delivering a range of new coaching activities through subsidised coaching and free taster lessons at the club and in local schools, including new ‘Rusty Rackets’ courses to encourage seniors who previously played tennis to pick up their rackets again.

 As well as helping good causes, we also support actions to reduce our carbon footprint wherever possible.
-For Christmas, in lieu of normal cards by post we send e-cards to our clients, suppliers and business partners, and make a generous donation to our local Sue Ryder hospice in Peterborough.
-The hospice cares for people aged 16 and over who are living with conditions like cancer, heart failure and lung disease, and is a cause very close to our hearts.
+For Christmas, in lieu of sending normal cards by post we send e-cards to our clients, suppliers and business partners, and make a generous donation to our local Sue Ryder hospice in Peterborough – in 2017, we donated £1,000.
+The hospice cares for people aged 16 and over who are living with conditions like cancer, heart failure and lung disease, and this is a cause very close to our hearts.

 Congratulations go to our Financial Administrator, Rebecca Russell, for raising money for the Peterborough Dementia Action Alliance.
 Rebecca and her mum, Linda, teamed up to do a 5K run dressed in Santa costumes to raise funds for Dementia care.
 Rebecca would like to thank the staff and directors of Retirement Line who donated £272 to her fundraising total.
 Their two Labrador dogs, Buddy and Henry, also joined – although cheeky Buddy refused to wear his Santa costume!